-DHT Holdings - Looking At The Numbers.
+DHT Holdings: Looking At The Numbers

 Image: Reconciliation of non-GAAP financial measures table from DHT Q1 earnings

-Voyage expensed for the first quarter were reported to be $59.4MM as compared to $50.1MM prior quarter.
+Voyage expenses for the first quarter were reported to be $59.4MM as compared to $50.1MM prior quarter.
 Meanwhile, operating expenses increased to $19.8 from $21.9MM.
 Administrative expenses grew from $3.5MM in Q4 to $4.3MM last quarter.

 Each of those numbers is significant because by subtracting voyage expenses, operational expenses, and administrative expenses from gross revenues, we can determine Earnings Before Interest Taxes Depreciation and Amortization (EBITDA).
 For the first quarter, it was reported $128.4MM, an increase from $116.3MM in the fourth quarter.
 What this tells us is that the company is bringing in more money than last quarter with the same asset base.

 For those readers not familiar with accounting terminology and adjustments, probably the most looked at indicators are gross revenue and net income.
 To determine net income, we simply need to adjust EBITDA for net interest, gains and losses, taxes, other expenses, and depreciation and amortization.
-However, comparing these individual adjustments quarter to quarter can be daunting but it explains why net income varies considerable relative to gross revenues from quarter to quarter.
+However, comparing these individual adjustments quarter to quarter can be daunting but it explains why net income varies considerably relative to gross revenues from quarter to quarter.

 Last quarter of 2019, DHT paid $20,000 in taxes as compared to $426,000 this quarter.
 Last quarter the company disclosed a gain of $2.99MM on derivatives, while this quarter reported a loss of $12.6MM.
 Interest expense decreased from $13.016MM to $12.226MM, while other expenses went from $350,000 to $925,000.
 Finally, last quarter the company earned $357,000 in interest and $267,000 in profit from associated companies.
 This past quarter, DHT reported $99,000 in earned interest and $206,000 profits from associated companies.